F1404/F1404/README.md

 ### What I'm using ? 🛠

-I prefer React & React Native for web/mobile front-end development.
+I'm working on AWS-DevOps.
 <br/>

-- Python, HTML5, CSS3, React, React Native, Git, GitHub
+- Python, HTML5, CSS3, Linux, SQL, Git, GitHub

 - 💬 Ask  me about anything that you want to learn